smokeyfro/mzango/content/attractions/satyagraha-house.md

 ---
 title: Satyagraha House
 slug: satyagraha-house
-excerpt: Excerpt
+excerpt: One hundred years ago, Mohandas Gandhi lived in this house in Johannesburg.
+Today, the Satyagraha House is both a museum and a guest house.
+A unique way to immerse yourself in the privacy of a man and the history of a country.
-image: "/media/places/item/item-cover.jpg"
+image: "/media/attractions/satyagraha-house/satyagraha-house-johannesburg.jpg"
 longitude:
 latitude:
 website:
 district:
 district_slug:
-province:
+province: Gauteng
-province_slug:
+province_slug: gauteng
-place:
+place: Johannesburg
 ---